schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 (conductivity_calibration)=
 ## Calibration of conductivity sensor

-A conductivity detector is integrated into the chromatographic system to monitor salt concentration in real time during chromatography experiments.
+A conductivity detector was integrated into the chromatographic system to monitor salt concentration in real time during chromatography experiments.
 Conductivity $\kappa$ describes a solution's ability to conduct electricity and is defined as

 $$